samuelrajgarikimukku/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Data Warehouse and Analytics Project
-Building a modern data warehouse with MySQL, including ETL processes, data modeling and analytics.
+Welcome to the **Data Warehouse and Analystics Project** repository This project demonstrates a comprehensive data warehousing and analystics solution, from building a data warehouse to generating actionalbe insights, Designed as a porfolio project it highlists industry best practices in data engineering and analystiscs